moq-wg/moq-transport/draft-lcurley-warp.md

 The sender MAY cancel streams in response to congestion.
 This can be useful when the sender does not support stream prioritization.

-## Relays
-Warp encodes the delivery information for a stream via OBJECT headers ({{message-object}}).

-A relay SHOULD prioritize streams ({{prioritization}}) based on the delivery order.
-A relay MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.

-A relay that reads from a stream and writes to stream in order will introduce head-of-line blocking.
-Packet loss will cause stream data to be buffered in the QUIC library, awaiting in order delivery, which will increase latency over additional hops.
-To mitigate this, a relay SHOULD read and write QUIC stream data out of order subject to flow control limits.
-See section 2.2 in {{QUIC}}.

 ## Congestion Control
 As covered in the motivation section ({{motivation}}), the ability to prioritize or cancel streams is a form of congestion response.